 An estate plan gives you the power to make decisions regarding your health and finances both during life and after death.
-It can provide protection and guidance to your heirs and can also reduce taxes, probate and other fees and expenses of your estate.
+It can provide protection and guidance to your heirs, and can also reduce taxes, probate costs, and other fees and expenses of your estate.
 In some cases, it can be used to protect your hard-earned assets from health care costs and other liabilities.
-Without an estate plan you leave these important decisions up to the State and Courts, and often end up significantly reducing the value of your estate.
+Without an estate plan you leave these important decisions up to the state and courts, and often end up significantly reducing the value of your estate.

 Will my estate have to pay a federal or Massachusetts estate tax after I die?

 The federal estate tax exemption is currently $5,000,000, however estates greater than $1,000,000 (including all accounts, investments, home equity, and life insurance) must pay an estate tax in Massachusetts of up to 16%.

 How can I reduce or eliminate my estate tax liability?

 Couples in Massachusetts with taxable estates should at least have an A/B trust to double their exemption.
 In many cases, this will completely eliminate estate tax exposure.
 Other strategies to avoid an estate tax include creating a gifting plan, life insurance trusts, and qualified personal residence trusts (QPRTs).

 What is a living trust and do I need one?